ssfsx17/sky-islands/core.md

 Weapon Damage is Physical Power + Skill Rating.

+Mapless: Front Row to Front Row only

 ### Two-Handed Melee Weapons

 Added to your Physical Accuracy when attacking with a two-handed melee weapon.
 Such weapons can be used to attack enemies within a 5-foot square that is side-adjacent to your current square.

 Weapon Damage is Physical Power + 1.5x Skill Rating, for a minimum of 2 added damage.

+Mapless: Front Row to Front Row only

 ### One-Handed Reach Weapons